-1907 Theatrical producer Herman Levin is born in Philadelphia, PA.
+1907 Theatrical producer Herman Levin is born in Philadelphia, Pennsylvania.

 1929 In London, actors vote unanimously to form the British Actors Equity Association.
 Rules and the constitution are adopted in May of the following year.